JVIS.COM - What do you want to be? What do you want to be?

 Career Path/Average Salaries

-The median annual salary for dancers is $22,500.
+In 2012, the median salary for dancers is $15.97 hourly.
 Dancers receive allowances to cover room expenses when they are on tour.
 They can also supplement their income by teaching classes or obtaining a job not related to dancing.

 Related Occupations